 If you are required to register with the police, this will be stated on your visa sticker, on your Biometric Residence Permit if you have one, or possibly in a letter sent to you when your visa was granted.
 You will need to check carefully.
 Your dependants will also be required to register with the police if you have to register and they meet the visa length, age and nationality conditions above.

-When, where and how to register with the police - new procedure as of 12 September 2016
+When, where and how to register with the police

 - Full name